inflearn logo

 • By operating Gemba Walks as a structured protocol, we visualize and verify the gap between management's KPIs and on-site data.

-• Through Total Productive Maintenance (TPM) and Autonomous Maintenance, we transform maintenance from a simple reactive cost into a predictable area of value creation.
+• Through Total Productive Maintenance (TPM) and Autonomous Maintenance, maintenance is transformed from a simple reactive cost into a predictable area of value creation.

 • By converting internal setup to external setup using SMED techniques, we reduce the economic batch size and improve the cash flow of tied-up working capital.